 - By setting a strict bedtime routine, you can naturally control the circadian rhythm of your child.
 That way, your child will naturally feel sleepy when it is time to hit the bed.

-- Inability to fall asleep can be caused by a number of factors such as warm room temperature, uncomfortable clothes, a hard or non-hypoallergenic mattress and a stuffy feeling.
+- The inability to fall asleep can be caused by a number of factors such as warm room temperature, uncomfortable clothes, a hard or non-hypoallergenic mattress, and a stuffy feeling.
 Before you scold your kid for not dozing off during his bedtime, make sure the environment is comfortable enough to sleep.
 Cool room temperature, loose-fitted clothes, and a moderately firm mattress are essentials for a good night’s sleep.

 - Keep the bed only for sleeping.
 Avoid feeding your child on the bed while watching television.
 This habit not only conditions the brain to lose its association between the bed and sleep but also the blue light from the television adversely affects the quality of sleep.